wrench-project/wrench/examples/README.md

   - `workflow_api/basic-examples/bare-metal-chain-scratch`: Similar to the previous
     simulator, but the compute service now
-    has scratch space to hold intermediate workflow files.
+    has scratch space to hold intermediate files.
 Since files created in the scratch space during a job's execution are erased after that job's completion, the workflow is executed as a single multi-task job.